The Death of the Hired Man

 "The Death of the Hired Man" is a poem by Robert Frost.
+It narrates a conversation between a farmer (Warren) and his wife (Mary) about an old farmhand (Silas) who left in the summer, when farmhands are most needed, and has returned in winter.

-Although it was first published in 1914 with other Frost poetry in the North of Boston collection, critic Harold Bloom notes that the poem was written in 1905 or 1906.
+The poem was published in 1914 in North of Boston, Frost's second book of poetry.

+Critic Harold Bloom notes that this poem was actually written in 1905 or 1906.